View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 We love unique libraries, like the beautiful Metropolitan Ervin Szabó Library in Budapest, and this one in NYC is just as fascinating.
 The New York Public Library houses over 50 million items, making it one of the largest libraries in the world.

-Top tip: Check out the Rose Main Reading Room for free.
+Our top tip: Check out the Rose Main Reading Room for free.
 It has a slightly Harry Potter vibe, with its majestic architecture and scholarly atmosphere.

 While you’re there, stop by Bryant Park just outside the library.
 It’s a fantastic place to relax with a coffee.
 During the winter months, the park transforms into a charming ice-skating rink.
 If you bring your own ice skates, you can skate for free, which we did a lot when we lived in NYC.